CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 [headless ecommerce][8] & GraphQL based [product Information Management][9]
 service [Crystallize][10].
 [React commerce with Next.js SSR][11].

-This frontend boilerplate is a great starting point when building [React ecommerce][11] experiences with [frontend performance][12] in focus.
+This Next.js boilerplate is a great starting point when building [React ecommerce][11] experiences with [frontend performance][12] in focus.
 You can have rich ecommerce content with the super structured [PIM][13] engine in Crystallize powering your product catalogue.